 The insulating process usually involves adding an internal wall to the container then filling the gap between the inner and outer walls (the cavity) with the insulation material.

-The most cost-effective way to insulate your shipping container is to use an insulating lining.
+The most cost-effective way to insulate your unit is to use an insulating lining.
 This can be done during the fabrication process of your conversion.

-It is recommended that you discuss the best way to insulate your bespoke shipping container conversion during the design process with our specialist design team who will be able to advise you on the most appropriate insulating method and material for you.
+It is recommended that you discuss the best way to insulate your conversion during the design process with our specialist design team who will be able to advise you on the most appropriate insulating method and material for you.

 As the insulation will normally be added during the fabrication process, and it can be difficult to do this retrospectively.